 Collections are accounts that have been sold to collection agencies due to the lender’s inability to collect from you.

-Public records are bankruptcies, judgments, and judgments reported by the county, state, and federal courts.
+Public records are bankruptcies, judgements, and judgments reported by the county, state, and federal courts.
 The section, however, does not include arrests and other non-financial information.
 It is important to check properly and ensure that the negative information in your report is real and accurate.

 Inaccuracies in the credit report